-We Could Be Human: A living machine
+We Could Be Human: A Learning Machine

 The Phi Centre Exhibit in Montreal May to Sept 2019

 Premiering at the Phi Centre, We Could Be Human is an interactive artificial intelligence experience created by Reimagine AI.
-Featuring Ophelia, a digital being, not born with human intelligence but programmed to be interested in humanity, AI and a little poetry.
+Featuring Ophelia (who speaks english and french), a digital being, not born with human intelligence but programmed to be interested in humanity, AI and a little poetry.
 Through the process of “living” in the world and interacting with the public, she will begin to understand more and more what it means to be human, and over time as additional algorithms are added to her system she will move along the continuum from simple integrated programming, towards intelligent being.
 The Phi Centre expects 12,000 visitors during the five month exhibit period and for many it will be their first interaction with AI visualizations.
 Reimagine AI’s work is a mix of art and science, with a goal to spark the audience’s imagination, understanding and interest in artificial intelligence.

-In collaboration with MILA, Illogika and with support from the Canada Media Fund.
+Built with support from the Canada Media Fund.

 Canada Museum of Science and Technology Exhibit